Flageolet beans, pickled mustard seeds, and a hard-fried egg is a substantial, hearty meal.

 - Cut the tomatoes in half, lengthwise.
 Place them on the baking sheet, cut side up, and sprinkle with the sea salt and the herbs de Provence.
-Bake the tomatoes until they look dry but are still slightly plump and not leathery, about 2 hours, depending on their size.1/2 lb cherry tomatoes, 1/4 tsp sea salt, fine ground, 1 tsp herbs de Provence
+Bake the tomatoes until they look dry but are still slightly plump and not leathery, about 2 hours, depending on their size.1/2 lb cherry tomatoes, 1/4 tsp sea salt, 1 tsp herbs de Provence

 Cook the Flageolet ( Preheat oven to 300 F.)

 - Drain the beans.
 In a Dutch oven, heat the olive oil over medium heat.
 Add the onion, carrots, and celery, and saute until the vegetables start to soften.
 Add the garlic, chopped sage, thyme, rosemary sprig, and fennel seeds.
 Saute for 1 to 2 minutes.
 Add bay leaves, red pepper chili flakes, beans, and turkey stock.
 Season with salt and pepper.
 Bring to a quick boil.
 Cover the Dutch oven with a lid and bake the beans in the oven for about 30 minutes.2 tbsp extra virgin olive oil, 2 carrots, 2 onion, 2 celery stalks, 2 garlic clove, 5 sage fresh, 1 sprig thyme fresh, 1 sprig rosemary, fresh , 3 bay leaf, 1 tsp red pepper flakes

 Increase oven temp to 350 F.